wenxichen/claude-computer-use-macos-tool-use/README.md

 Replace `'Open Safari and look up Anthropic'` with your desired instruction.

-## Exiting the Script
+### Usage with Chatbot

+Make sure you have set the `CHATBOT_LINK`, `JUJI_API_KEY` and `JUJI_CHATBOT_ENGAGEMENT_ID` environment variables.
+See the section 4 and 5 in the [Installation and Setup](#installation-and-setup) section for more details.

+CHATBOT_LINK will be used to query relevant information from the Juji AI agent to help the Computer Use model perform the task.

+JUJI_API_KEY and JUJI_CHATBOT_ENGAGEMENT_ID will be used to update/evolve the Juji AI agent's knowledge base based on the interactions with the Computer Use model and human intervention.

+### Human Intervention

-You can quit the script at any time by pressing `Ctrl+C` in the terminal.
+You can trigger human intervention at any time by pressing `Ctrl+C` in the terminal.
+The Computer Use model will stop and wait for further instructions.

 ## References